 TOP COACH -- George Smith, McKeesport.
 After taking three years off, Smith returned to the sideline and has picked up right where he left off.
 The Tigers (5-0), who went 21-9 and did not win a playoff game the past three seasons, are suddenly a contender for the WPIAL Class AAAA title.
-Smith has his flexbone offense clicking and the defense is giving up only 11.6 points per game.
+Smith has his flexbone offense clicking on all cylinders and the defense is giving up only 11.6 points per game.
 The Tigers could be destined for a Week 9 showdown with Foothills Conference co-leader Gateway.

 BEST GAME -- Monessen 42, Clairton 24 (Sept.
 20).
 The night "The Streak" came to an end.
 Clairton had won a state-record 66 games in a row and hammered Monessen, 52-7, last season, but the Greyhounds showed they didn't care much about history.
 Coincidentally, the streak began when Clairton topped Monessen on Sept.
 11, 2009.
 The outcome of this season's meeting was much different.
 Monessen took control early and led, 28-0, before Clairton scored in the third quarter.
 Monessen's Clintell Gillaspie (16 touchdowns this season) was the star, rushing for 169 yards and scoring four touchdowns (three of which covered at least 60 yards).